nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 3b1.
 HackAssist shows an error message warning that the index is invalid
     * Use case resumes from step 2.

-**Use case: Edit a team member**
+**Use case: Edit a team person**

 **MSS**

-1. User requests to edit a new member
+1. User requests to edit a new person
 2. HackAssist shows a list of fields to input (index and one or more of Name, Phone Number, Email Address, Tags)
 3. User inputs fields
 4. HackAssist displays confirmation message
-5. HackAssist shows list of all members, with that particular member's fields updated
+5. HackAssist shows list of all peoples, with that particular person's fields updated

 Use case ends.